shreya2201/Null/Metasploit.md

 ```bash
 nmap -sn 192.168.1.1/24 -vv
 ```
-but the results of the options like "hosts" is never stored in the metasploit database.
+but the results of the options like **hosts** is never stored in the metasploit database.
 In that case using db_nmap can be fruitful

 it saves all these ips to its database.
 It is helpful for future reference.